sgraciaguzman/notebook-setup/README.md

 changes should show up on repo

-## How to make a copy of your virtual conda environment for uploading :
+## How to make a copy of your virtual conda environment
 Run anaconda prompt as admin
 Have your desired venv active example
 ```